ErikaWells/myblog/_posts/2025-03-14-Webscraping.md

 - Which brands and styles dominate resale rankings (coming soon)
 - The most popular colorways right now (coming soon)

+Overall my question I want to answer is: what factors are most impactful in the popularity of shoes in the current market?

 ## Ethical Considerations & Web Scraping Best Practices
 Before collecting data, I ensured that my scraping practices were ethical and aligned with best practices: